ccnmtl/case-consortium/content/case/case_17.md

   \ of the Bakersfield.com website, she is asked to offer informal observations and\
   \ commentary on the complicated murder case.</p><p>Epilogue, Teaching Note<br /><br\
   \ /><b>Topics: </b>digital media; newsroom management; blogging</p>"
+"description_clean": "CSJ-08-0003.0This case is about the professional conflict one\
+  \ journalist at the Bakersfield Californian experiences when editors ask her to\
+  \ “blog\" from a trial she is covering.
+In the blog, which appears within a special\
+  \ section of the Bakersfield.com website, she is asked to offer informal observations\
+  \ and commentary on the complicated murder case.Epilogue, Teaching NoteTopics: digital\
+  \ media; newsroom management; blogging"
 "epologue": "Bakersfield Epilogue.pdf"
 "faculty_notes": ""
 "faculty_only": ""